 The Agency has been conducting air quality monitoring as early as 1965.
-A summary of the monitoring stations and parameters used over the history of the program is on page A-3 of the Appendix.
+A summary of the monitoring stations and parameters used over the history of the program is on page A-4 of the Appendix.
 The network changes periodically because the Agency and Ecology regularly re-evaluate monitoring objectives, resources, and logistics.
+You can also find a list of historical data summaries going back to 1972 here: <http://dl.pscleanair.org/Datasummaries/>.